 Completion of the graduate experience signals currency and competence in the discipline.
 Seven years are allowed for completion after admission to a doctoral degree program.
 Program extensions can be considered within the limits of University policy.

-Course credit allowed toward the doctorate is nullified eight years from the date of course completion.
+Course credit allowed toward the doctorate is nullified after seven years from the date of course completion.
 To assure currency in the content, nullified courses may be revalidated—upon successful petition—through reading, conference, written reports, or examination.
 Academic documentation of the justification of revalidated courses must be approved by the dean's office with recommendations regarding the student's future relation to the school.

 Students may be advised to pursue for limited periods at special facilities studies not available at Loma Linda University.
 Such time may be considered residence if the arrangement is approved in advance by the dean of the School of Behavioral Health.